 The added bonus is that if you find yourself throwing away the same thing too often, you know exactly what to unsubscribe to.

-So my rule is that If I’m at 160 and I want to add someone that means I have to remove someone.
-It isn’t so much that 160 is a hard limit but rather that this rule acts as a trigger to make me consider adding someone.
+So my rule is that if I want to add someone that means I have to remove someone.

+It isn't so much that 100 or so is a hard limit but rather that this rule acts as a trigger to make me consider adding someone.

 It seems old school but if I want to know what my friends are up to, I'll ask them.

 In short, follow only those who consistently deliver value to you.
 Be ruthless.

 Just cut the cord.
 Put the time you were spending watching TV into reading and building your relationships.

 If your inbox is like mine it's probably full of junk.
 I've been doing something about that recently.